 If you don’t own a good pair of hiking boots or shoes, you need to buy them for a trip to Iceland in the summer.

 You are going to find that Iceland is full of different types of terrain and you will be walking on many different types of surfaces.
-Whichever shoes you choose, make sure that you choose a pair of hiking shoes that are good for day hiking.

-If you were traveling to Iceland any other time of the year, I would probably advise you to look for a hiking boot with crampon capability, but most likely you will not encounter snow or ice while visiting Iceland in July or August.
+If you were traveling to Iceland any other time of the year, I would probably advise you to look for a hiking shoe with crampon capability, but most likely you will not encounter snow or ice while visiting Iceland in July or August.

 Swimsuit